 The final decision

 The editor ultimately decides whether to accept or reject the article.
 Elsevier plays no part in this decision.
 The editor will weigh all views and may call for a third opinion or ask the author for a revised paper before making a decision.
-The Elsevier Submission System (EES) provides reviewers with a notification of the final decision, if the journal has opted in to this function.
+The online editorial system provides reviewers with a notification of the final decision, if the journal has opted in to this function.
 If this is not applicable for your journal, you can contact the editor to find out whether the article was accepted or rejected.